Updated: a day ago

 13. Once the water is at a rolling boil, use a large slotted spoon to gently add bagels to the pot of boiling water.
 Boil 1-2 bagels at a time to prevent crowding in the pot.
 Simmer for 30 seconds, flip with the spoon, then simmer the other side for 30 seconds.

-14. Once simmered, flip bagel back over and remove from the water.
+14. Once simmered, flip back over and remove bagel from the water.
 Place boiled bagel on the baking sheet.
+Let the water come back to boiling in between rounds and repeat until all bagels have been boiled.

-17. Bake for 10 minutes, then flip the tray around in the oven to ensure even browning.
-Bake for another 10-12 minutes to get the perfect golden-brown crust.
+16. Bake for 10 minutes, then flip the tray around in the oven to ensure even browning.
+Bake for another 7-10 minutes.
+The timing may vary based on your oven.
+They're done when golden brown on top with crispy golden brown bottoms.